CCDS Exam Study Guide, Third Edition

 Fran Jurcak, RN, MSN, CCDS

-To help candidates prepare for this updated exam, the best-selling CCDS Exam Study Guide has been refreshed.
-The third edition of the guide targets the test objectives and content outline prepared by the CCDS Certification Board, letting candidates focus their time on areas of CDI practice with which they are least familiar.
+To help candidates prepare for this exam, the best-selling CCDS Exam Study Guide targets the test objectives and content outline prepared by the CCDS Certification Board, letting candidates focus their time on areas of CDI practice with which they are least familiar.

-Also, this year the CCDS Exam Study Guide comes with an online practice exam, allowing prospective examinees to practice and get instant results—just like the certification exam offers.
+Also, the CCDS Exam Study Guide comes with an online practice exam, allowing prospective examinees to practice and get instant results—just like the certification exam offers.

 The CCDS Exam Study Guide, Third Edition will: